kkmhogen/KBeaconDemo_Ios/README.md

     pCommonPara.advPeriod = [NSNumber numberWithFloat:1000.0];

     //set the device to un-connectable.
-    //Warning: if the app set the KBeacon to un-connectable, the app cannot connect to it if it does not has button.
+    //Warning: if the app set the KBeacon to un-connectable, the app cannot connect to it if it does not have button.
     //If the device has button, the device can enter connect-able advertisement for 60 seconds when click on the button pCommonPara.advConnectable = [NSNumber numberWithBool:NO];